SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 > Mustache syntax isn't new.
 It's a pattern that's existed for a long time, and is common in server-side frameworks.
 Mustache syntax gets its name from the visual similarity between a curly brace (`{`) and a mustache.

+## Instructions

 ### Text

 Open the UI by browsing to http://localhost:8080.
 You should see "app name here" on the page.

 Next, open `App.vue`.
 You'll see `<div>{{ appName }}</div>` in the template, and `appName: "app name here"` in the data.
 Vue is dynamically inserting `appName` for us.

 If you look at your test runner, you'll see a failing test for this section.
 The `renders app name correctly` test is expecting "Todo-aloo" (the real app name) to appear on the page.

-Change the `appName` data to make this test pass.
+📝 **Your task:** Make "Todo-aloo" appear on the page by changing the `appName` data.
+Completion of this task will make all of this section's tests will pass.

 ### JavaScript Expressions